Gandi-IDE/custom-extension/README.md

+[TOC]
 # What for
-This repo is for ccw user who wants make and test their own extension.
+This repo is for CCW Creator who wants make and test their own extension.
 # How to jump in
-There are two way to develop and test your extension
+There are two ways to develop and test your extension
 ## Normal remote extension (for anyone)
 You can build your blocks and test it, you can use all javascript capacity to do what you want, there only have one limit that normal remote extension will be running in a sandbox and unable to access vm or runtime utility.
 ## CCW approved extension (for CCW collaborator)